 Antelope is a medium-sized town located in the state of California.
 With a population of 47,574 people and eight constituent neighborhoods, Antelope is the 186th largest community in California.

-Antelope is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Antelope is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Antelope who work in office and administrative support (13.81%), sales jobs (12.26%), and management occupations (8.07%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Antelope is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Antelope is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Antelope who work in office and administrative support (15.01%), sales jobs (10.62%), and management occupations (7.79%).

 Also of interest is that Antelope has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Antelope in 2010 was $23,808, which is middle income relative to California and the nation.
-This equates to an annual income of $95,232 for a family of four.
+The per capita income in Antelope in 2018 was $27,962, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $111,848 for a family of four.
 However, Antelope contains both very wealthy and poor people as well.

 Antelope is an extremely ethnically-diverse town.
 The people who call Antelope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Antelope residents report their race to be White, followed by Asian.
 Antelope also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.74% of the town’s residents.
-Important ancestries of people in Antelope include Ukrainian, Irish, Russian, and English.
+People of Hispanic or Latino origin account for 14.61% of the town’s residents.
+Important ancestries of people in Antelope include Ukrainian, German, Irish, English, and Russian.

 The most common language spoken in Antelope is English.
-Other important languages spoken here include Russian and Slavic languages.
+Other important languages spoken here include Slavic languages and Spanish.